-Additionally, OQ Chemicals GmbH, Monheim am Rhein/Germany and OQ Services, LLC, Houston (TX)/USA maintain an Asset Backed Commercial Paper (ABCP) Program with Landesbank BadenWürttemberg, which provides a facility for the sale of trade receivables.
-As customer collections are permanently being paid into bank accounts of the Sellers under the ABCP-program, the accounts at year-end show liabilities of € 2.3 million (2020: €3.4 million) {RO 1 million (2020: RO 1.5 million)} and US\$ 14.5 million (2020: US\$ 6.5 million) {RO 5.6 million (RO 2.5 million)} against the Purchaser resulting mostly from collections that have not yet been passed onward.
+Additionally, OQ Chemicals GmbH, Monheim am Rhein/Germany and OQ Services, LLC, Houston (TX)/USA maintain an Asset Backed Commercial Paper (ABCP) Program with Landesbank Baden-Württemberg, which provides a facility for the sale of trade receivables.
+As customer collections are permanently being paid into bank accounts of the Sellers under the ABCP-program, the accounts at year-end show liabilities of $\pounds$ 2.4 million and of US\$9.1 million against the Purchaser resulting mostly from collections that have not yet been passed onward.